 Like the website, a portion of my revenue from live streaming is donated immediately to various charities.
 However, I’ll also do streams where I donate 100% of everything I collect to those platforms.

 For example, I love helping the Extra Life 24-hour stream event every year.
-While I don’t have a large audience, I still feel good knowing I am helping Children’s Miracle Network.
+While I don’t have a large audience, I still feel good knowing I am helping the Children’s Miracle Network.

 Creative Works on Wattpad